CCBDA-UPC/Assignments-2025/Lab07.md

 }
 ```

-It will also be necessary to include a list of RSS feed URLs and the credentials to use ELK.
+It will also be necessary to include at the bottom of `settings.py` a list of RSS feed URLs and the credentials to use ELK.

 ```python
 RSS_URLS = [